Red Team Strategies

 Multi-turn Strategies

-Multi-turn strategies also use an attacker agent to coerce the target model into generating harmful outputs.
-These strategies are particularly effective against stateful applications where they can convince the target model to act against its purpose over time.
-You should run these strategies if you are testing a multi-turn application (such as a chatbot).
+Multi-turn strategies use an attacker agent to coerce the target over multiple conversation turns.
+They are particularly effective against stateful applications where they can convince the target to act against its purpose over time.
 Multi-turn strategies are more resource intensive than single-turn strategies, but they have the highest success rates.

 Regression Strategies